paragraph-xyz/docs/src/pages/docs/advanced/referral-program.md

 Simply append a wallet address to any Paragraph URL, and when users click on the link, you'll get a reward fee automatically sent to your wallet whenever users mint collectible posts.

-If a user clicks your referral link then becomes a Paragraph creator themself, you'll automatically get an indefinite rake of all revenue they earn on Paragraph.
+If a user clicks your referral link then becomes a Paragraph creator themself, you'll automatically get an indefinite rake of all the revenue they earn on Paragraph.

 Read more: [https://paragraph.xyz/referral-rewards](https://paragraph.xyz/referral-rewards)